Gavin1129/franka_haptic_teleoperate/README.md

 # Franka_Sigma_ws

-This is an example to control FR3 arm by sigma.7 haptic device.
+This is an example to control FR3 arm by sigma.7 haptic device in Rviz.

 ## Steps: